What had the worst impact on school education reform - Covid, war or Education Minister Shkarlet?

 Summing up our conversation, what still needs to be done urgently, first of all?

-Secondly, textbooks must be printed - this is, first of all, working with donors and determining priorities.
+Secondly, textbooks must be printed - this is primarily about working with donors and determining priorities.
 We must print what only we should print, and we must correctly and correctly present to donors why we need their support and where they can help us.
 I still don’t understand why they didn’t talk to donors about how they would first of all cover the need for textbooks in foreign languages.

 The third is an action plan for what we will do with children in the occupied territories.
 We need to start doing this work every day now.
 Can we, if possible, take at least the older children and create conditions for them to study in the controlled territory?